ppy/osu-wiki/news/2025/2025-06-19-capture-the-achievement-2.md

 ![Achievement example](/wiki/shared/news/2025-06-19-capture-the-achievement-2/example-1.png)

+Many achievements are riddles involving obscure osu! knowledge.
+This is where you and your team pool your heads together to investigate where the answer lies, until a brainwave appears that allows you to connect the dots.

 The solution to this particular achievement is playing [Super Mario Bros Medley](https://osu.ppy.sh/beatmapsets/1281#osu/11517), a map that got both [WubWoofWolf](https://osu.ppy.sh/users/39828) and [Doomsday](https://osu.ppy.sh/users/18983) into osu!, as explained by their comments under the map and [this video](https://www.youtube.com/watch?v=0T5F0Zzy6ps) from Doomsday's YouTube channel.

 ![Completed achievement example](/wiki/shared/news/2025-06-19-capture-the-achievement-2/example-2.png)